marilyn-n/DOM-todo-app/README.md

 ## Properties

-* textContent: It changes the ctext content of a element.
+* textContent: appends or replace text content to an element.
+* innerHTML: add text.